United States Secret Service: Domestic expansion

-Effective March 1, 2003, the Secret Service transferred from the Treasury to the newly established Department of Homeland Security.
+Effective March 1, 2003, the Secret Service was transferred from the Treasury to the newly established Department of Homeland Security.

-The USA Patriot Act, signed into law by President George W. Bush on October 26, 2001, mandated the Secret Service to establish a nationwide network of ECTFs in addition to the one already active in New York.
+The USA Patriot Act, signed into law by President George W. Bush on October 26, 2001, mandated the Secret Service to establish a nationwide network of Secret Service Electronic Crimes Task Force (ECTFs) in addition to the one already active in New York.
 As such, this mandate expanded on the agency's first ECTF—the New York Electronic Crimes Task Force, formed in 1995—which brought together federal, state and local law enforcement, prosecutors, private-industry companies, and academia.
 These bodies collectively provide necessary support and resources to field investigations that meet any one of the following criteria: significant economic or community impact; participation of organized criminal groups involving multiple districts or transnational organizations; or use of schemes involving new technology.

 The network prioritizes investigations that meet the following criteria: